Monthly Archives: 2020

 <?xml version="1.0"?>

-If you want to take your store to the next stage and create a multi-language store, the first thing you have to cover is localization.
+If you want to take your store to the next stage and create a store, the first thing you have to cover is localization.
 Providing customers with content in their local language creates a personalized experience and encourages them to stay.

 Today, we'll closely explore Magento 2 inline translation and determine whether it's worth it.
 We'll also cover other advanced tools to enhance your translation management.